gacallea/cardanoRelatedStuff/NACG.md

 ### System ###

-This guide will be focusing on the latest **Debian stable**, and assumes you already have your server installed with a vanilla Debian 10 (Buster), that you can ```ssh``` into on port ```22```.
+This guide will be focusing on the latest **Debian stable**, and assumes you already have your server installed with a vanilla Debian 10 (Buster), **that you can already ```ssh``` into on port ```22```**.
 This guide will stick to official repositories, with the exception for ```jormungandr```, ```jcli```, and ```tcpping```.
 This guide will stick with best practices for stability (e.g: [backports](https://backports.debian.org/) vs [unstable](https://wiki.debian.org/DontBreakDebian)).

 Lastly, this guide assumes that you are familiar with Linux, its shell, its commands and have some experience in managing a server.
 This guide will promote system administration over shortcuts and aliases.
 For example, it will favor and configure ```systemd``` over aliases to manage the node.
 It will favor using ```pidof jormungandr``` instead of configuring an alias.
 In this guide you'll be also configuring system wide logging, and using ```journalctl``` over typing "*logs*".
 You get the idea.

 ### Updates ###

 This guide will help you setup your server to accomodate a pool, but you won't find remote monitoring in here (just yet).
 This is because I have not implemented it on [INSL](https://insalada.io/) yet.
 I don't write about things I haven't had direct experience with.
 Once I'll have done so, and tested it, I will add a monitoring section to the guide.
 The same goes for any useful feature that could help pool owners run and manage the server and the pool.
-Follow [insaladaPool](https://twitter.com/insaladaPool)  on Twitter for future updates.
+Follow [insaladaPool](https://twitter.com/insaladaPool) for future updates.

 ### Contributions ###